 I was so excited when I met the folks from Rustoleum at SNAP because I knew that I had the perfect project for them!
 They sent me a box of spray paint to test out on this project but all opinions are, as always, 100% my own.

 I am super pleased with how long the paint has lasted on this slide!
-I put vinyl words on it which have started to peel off obviously but the paint has held up exceptionally well in the three years since I painted it.
+The vinyl words that I put on it have started to peel off obviously but the paint has held up exceptionally well in the three years since I painted it.
 The only chipped paint is where water tends to pool on the slide at the bottom.

 If you have any questions about how to paint a playground slide please let me know.
 I would love to help!